Designer’s Field Guide

-At the project level resourcing is personal.
-The stakeholders on a given project don’t really distinguish design output from the individual designer delivering it.
+At the project level, resourcing is personal.
+The stakeholders on a given project don’t really distinguish the design output from the designer delivering it.

 However, when you want to do any kind of design planning such as being able to estimate costs for a given UX strategy or submitting a budget for headcount you need to think about resources in terms of people units, not real people.
 Here is how I do that.